Gianna Jessen

 Gianna Jessen (born April 6, 1977) is an American anti-abortion activist.
 She was born during a failed instillation abortion attempt.
-The 2011 film October Baby was loosely based on Jessen's life.
+The 2011 film October Baby is loosely based on Jessen's life.

 Early life

 Jessen was born April 6, 1977, in Los Angeles, California.
 Her medical records indicate that she was born in the 30th week of pregnancy to a 17-year-old girl during a failed saline abortion.
 Jessen's birth certificate is signed by the doctor who was performing the abortion.

 Jessen weighed 2.5 lbs at birth, and was born with cerebral palsy, a motor condition that affects various areas of body movement, which she says was caused by the abortion attempt.
 She describes it as a "tremendous gift".
 Jessen spent three months in the hospital before being placed in foster care.
 She was adopted at the age of four.

 Career

 1990s

 Jessen's career as an activist began in 1991, when she was 14, after her adoptive mother, Diana DePaul, told Jessen she was born to a 17-year-old girl, during a failed abortion attempt.
 Jessen has since campaigned against abortion, saying "It's more comfortable for people to think of abortion as a political decision, or a right.
 But I am not a right.
 I am a human being".
 Jessen said she's forgiven her birth mother, but is not interested in a relationship with her, citing a strong relationship with her adoptive mother.
 Jessen has also campaigned against exceptions to late-term abortion laws, on the grounds of fetal disability, citing her own disability.
 Jessen appeared on the Maury Povich Show with her adoptive mother in 1991.
 In reporting her story and publicizing Jessen's early life to the nation, The New York Times observed that Jessen and Becky Bell, a teenage girl who reportedly died as a result of a botched unsafe abortion in 1988, had become the symbols of America's debate over abortion and characterized them as "poster girls whose stories are being shrewdly marketed by their supporters to keep passions high."
 Jessen is a stage name that was adopted when she began her activism.

 In 1995, four years after Jessen was placed in the national spotlight, author Jessica Shaver published a biography on Jessen.
 In early 1996, Festival of Light Australia sponsored an Australian tour, during which Jessen spoke at venues in all states and territories.